thejsway/thejsway/README.md

 * **Hands-on**.
 No real learning happens without practicing!
 Each chapter is accompanied by a series of exercises to put your newly acquired skills into action.
 A three-part project will guide you in the creation of a social news web application ([see it in action](https://thejsway-publink.herokuapp.com)).
 * **Easy to follow**.
 Code along directly in your browser or build an efficient JavaScript development environment on your local machine.

+Read a bit more about this project [here](https://medium.com/@bpesquet/walk-this-javascript-way-e9c45ab5b696#.fmmywlb2e).

+## Publishing

 This repository contains the book manuscript files, free to read for everyone.
 Your [contributions](CONTRIBUTING.md) are most welcome.

-Read a bit more about this project [here](https://medium.com/@bpesquet/walk-this-javascript-way-e9c45ab5b696#.fmmywlb2e).
+For a better reading experience, this content is also sold as a **multi-format, DRM-free ebook** on [Leanpub](https://leanpub.com/thejsway), with an option to get the commented source code for all exercises and projects.
+An interactive online course is under way.

+If you like what you find here and want to support this effort, your financial contribution would be much appreciated.
+Thanks in advance!

 ## Table of contents